awsdocs/aws-robomaker-developer-guide/doc_source/gs-navreco.md

 # Navigation and Person Recognition<a name="gs-navreco"></a>

-In this section, explore a robot that navigates between goal locations and recognizes faces in photos in a simulated home\.
+In this section, explore a robot that moves between places and recognizes faces in photos\.

 Before you use AWS RoboMaker for the first time, complete the tasks in [Create an Account](gs-set-up.md)\.
 Then, in the AWS RoboMaker console, launch the Navigation and Person Recognition sample application\.